argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 > “So you shall keep my commandments and do them: I am the Lord.
 And you shall not profane my holy name, that I may be sanctified among the people of Israel.

 Does anyone know what it means to “profane” God’s name?
 [WAIT FOR SOMEONE TO ANSWER]  It means to treat as common or ordinary or mundane that which is really special and distinct.
 So God’s “name,” that is to say, His image and reputation, is tagged onto Israel.
 So they can’t be a people who take this identification with God lightly or irreverently.

 God is giving them these commands so that in their everyday lives, they’ll be reminded that they are a holy nation, a people set apart for the Lord.
 God has written it into their very culture that wherever they turn, they will be reminded of their distinct status, and their call to be holy.

 Now do we need to obey these laws?
 Do we need to pay attention to what we eat and touch and so forth in order to be holy, or in order to draw near to God?
 We’ll talk about this more in a few weeks, so no need to answer this question fully today.
 But in short, No.  We are not the nation-state of Israel under the old covenant.
 We are not called to be a political-geographic-nation distinct from the other nations.
 All of the law was fulfilled in Christ.
 And these particular laws were fulfilled in Christ in such a way as to no longer govern us.
 That said, we are also to be a special people, set apart by and for the Lord.
 The Church is called to be holy for the same reason that Israel was.
 Israel bore the name of the One who delivered them from Egypt and bondage.
 And just like them, we proclaim with our lives the glories of the One who has delivered us out of the bondage of sin and death![^3]

-> 1 Peter 1:14-16  14 As obedient children, do not be conformed to the passions of your former ignorance,15 but as he who called you is holy, you also be holy in all your conduct, 16 since it is written, “You shall be holy, for I am holy.”
+> 1 Peter 1:14-16  14 As obedient children, do not be conformed to the passions of your former ignorance, 15 but as he who called you is holy, you also be holy in all your conduct, 16 since it is written, “You shall be holy, for I am holy.”

 [TAKE QUESTIONS]